pool scratch rules

 Scratch Rules In Straight Pool

-scratch rules
+pool scratch rules 6

 If the cue ball falls into the pocket, it is a scratch in the Straight Pool.